keijiro/ColorSuite/README.md

 ![Dither][Dither]

-(no dither, ordered dither, triangular PDF; the contrast was adjusted for emphasis)
+(no dither, ordered, triangular; the contrast was adjusted for emphasis)

 License
 -------